RamosNico/dialogue-craft/README.md

 - [TailwindCSS](https://tailwindcss.com) - A utility-first CSS framework for rapid UI development.

 - [co:here API](https://cohere.ai/) - An API for generating text based on a given prompt.

+## Check it deployed
+You can check the project deployed in Vercel by [clicking here](https://dialogue-craft.vercel.app/).